jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 The resources and forms page on this site also contains the Medical Withdrawal form.
 You should print a couple copies for your tournament.
 Any completed forms should be given to the GHSFL Vice Chair after the tournament

 ### Referee Meeting Notes
 The referee meeting is conducted by the Bout Committee Chair, who is usually the head coach of the host school.
-The GHSFL Vice Chair will provide notes on point to be covered in th emeeting.
-If your head coach will not be at the referee meeting, you must inform the Vice Chair so that anothe rhead coach can be assigned.
+The GHSFL Vice Chair will provide notes on point to be covered in the meeting.
+If your head coach will not be at the referee meeting, you must inform the Vice Chair so that another head coach can be assigned.

 ## Timeline